Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Whilst Beaujolais works to a general theme of fruity, juicy, low tannin wines, there is a wealth of variety, styles and intensity, depending on both producer and location.
 At their best Beaujolais wines are joyous, fruity and utterly delicious, bursting with friendly appeal; at their worst, they are thin, and flavourless, with no backbone.
 Beaujolais is defined in various categories,from the ‘Nouveau’ phenonmenon, to the classic French classification by region and sub-region.

-Beaujolais blanc and Rose – these wines account for a tiny percentage of production, and often the white wine ( made from the Chardonnay grape), is used in the permitted appellation of Macon Villages – fresh, lively and dry.
+Beaujolais Blanc and Rose – these wines account for a tiny percentage of production, and often the white wine (made from the Chardonnay grape), is used in the permitted appellation of Macon Villages – fresh, lively and dry.

 Grapes, Wine Styles & Food Matches